ArthurChiao/arthurchiao.github.io/_posts/2019-01-25-cilium-cheat-sheet.md

 software.
 It provides transparent network connectivity, L3-L7 security, and loadbalancing between application workloads [1].

-This post serves as a cheat sheet of cilium `1.4.3` CLIs.
+This post serves as a cheat sheet of cilium `1.5.0` CLIs.
 Note that command set varies among different cilium releases, you should run `cilium -h` to get the full list of your installed version.

-CLI list of version `1.4.3`:
+CLI list:

 | Command | Used For |
 |:--------|:--------|